About the Found

 To carry forward Henrik Lyding's artistic and professional values by recognising individuals and institutions that work with the same high level of integrity, quality and commitment to the performing arts.

-To empower performing artists for immersion, career development and artistic growth through targeted support.
+To provide performing artists with the opportunity for immersion, career development, and artistic growth through targeted support.

-Empowering courageous, ambitious and innovative artistic voices through production support for works of distinct quality.
+To strengthen bold, ambitious, and innovative artistic voices through production support for works of clear quality.

-To invest in Danish performing arts by supporting both people and productions that can contribute to its continued development.
+To invest in Danish performing arts by supporting both artists and productions that contribute to its continued development.

 A BURNING COMMITMENT

-The Henrik Lydings Memorial Fund has been established to carry on the spirit of Henrik Lyding in the performing arts.
-Its purpose is to support diverse, innovative and independent performing arts productions, which often operate under limited financial frameworks.
+The Henrik Lyding Memorial Fund was established to carry forward Henrik Lyding’s spirit within the performing arts.
+Its purpose is to support diverse, innovative, and independent performing arts productions, which often operate under limited financial resources.

-From 2025 and ten years onwards, the grants will thus be awarded annually on Henrik Lyding's birthday on the 7th.
-May, in which both emerging and established artists are recognized for their efforts.
-In addition, production grants are awarded on an ongoing basis to support scenic works with artistic weight, integrity and ambition.
+From 2025 and for the following ten years, the grants will be awarded annually on Henrik Lyding’s birthday, the 7th of May, recognising both emerging and established artists for their contributions.
+In addition, production grants will be awarded on an ongoing basis to support stage works of artistic depth, integrity, and ambition.

 Fund Grants and Awards